Asnivor/AsniZX/readme.md

 ## AsniZX - ZX Spectrum Emulation
 ### (or standing on the shoulders of giants)

+#NOTE: THIS IS NO LONGER MAINTAINED, WORKING, OR INDEED ANY GOOD.
+IT WILL BE DELETED SOON

 AsniZX is a work-in-progress first attempt at learning to write an emulator.
 Until there is actually a release I would stay well away :)

 #### Current State